TheRoddyWMS/Roddy/docs/installationGuide.rst

 [Optional] Setup GroovyServ
 ---------------------------

+Roddy uses Groovy, however, Groovy is a bit slow to start.
+So Roddy 2.4+ supports `GroovyServ`_, which can be used by you to speed things up.
 GroovyServ tremendously decreases the startup time of Groovy applications and Roddy will try to download and set it up automatically.
 If that fails or if you want to set it up by yourself, do the following in your Roddy directory: